wp-plugins/adspeed-ad-server/readme.txt

 3. The AdSpeed plugin is now activated!
 4. Click on menu "Appearance/Widgets" and drag "AdSpeed Ad Server" to the sidebar.
 5. Click to extend the widget box and enter the zone ID number and click "Save".
-6. To display an ad within a blog entry, simply write an entry as usual and write the macro "{AdSpeed:Zone:XXX}" where you want to display ads for the zone number XXX.
+6. To display an ad within a blog entry, simply write an entry as usual and write the macro "{AdSpeed:Zone:1234}" where you want to display ads for the zone ID# 1234.
+Remember to change 1234 to your own zone ID.
 7. Each ad is contained within a DIV container with CSS class "AdSpeedWP" so that you can apply custom CSS styling to the ad.

 == Frequently Asked Questions ==